 Is it Bad to Have a Mirror Facing Your Bed?

-According to the principles of feng shui, sleeping with a mirror next to your bed is a disaster.
+According to feng shui, sleeping with a mirror beside your bed is a disaster.

 If you’re unfamiliar with feng shui, it’s an eastern philosophy dedicated to strategically placing furnishings and belongings in the home to maximize balance.